How Much Shock Travel Do I Need?

 This depends on what type of suspension you have.
 It differs between straight axle suspensions and independent suspensions.

-On straight axle suspension systems, there is a 1 to 1 ratio between the movement of your shock and your wheel.
+On straight axle suspension systems there is a 1:1 ratio between the movement of your shock and your wheel.
 That means if your wheel moves one inch, your shock extends or compresses one inch.
 In these applications 2.5 inches of shock travel in both directions (compression and extension) should generally be enough.

 Depending on the way your suspension is set up, you may need more.
 If you want to limit body roll for stiffer handling, you may want less travel than that.
 But even in these cases, your shock should not be thing limiting your suspension—ie being fully extended to keep the car from experiencing body roll.